 packing materials for moving

-Wrapping dishes for moving can be overwhelming, but we have a few pointers to share.
-Hopefully, these tips and tricks on how to wrap dishes for moving will help you protect your dishes, so they don’t break during transportation:
+Wrapping dishes for long distance moving can be overwhelming, but we have a few pointers to share.
+Hopefully, these tips and tricks on how to wrap dishes for moving will help you protect your dishes so they don’t break during transportation:

 1. Always place the lighter items on top of the heavier ones.
 If you have plates and bowls, the plates go in first, followed by the bowls.